Public Health Requirements for Personal Service Settings

 It is prohibited to sell, offer for sale or provide at a PSS:

-- Ear candling or coning; and
+- Ear candling or coning

 - Any personal service involving live aquatic species (e.g. fish pedicures)